Lip, Mido, MAT, Rado: our selection of diving watches for the summer

 Ocean Star Tribute - Mido

-As you know, I focus so much on introducing niche and independent brands that produce excellent products than classics from more well-known brands.
-I also want to enrich the selections with brands that are overshadowed by their counterparts, sometimes from the same group but not benefiting from the same degree of exposure.
+As you know, I focus so much on showcasing niche and independent brands that produce excellent products. than classics from more well-known brands.
+I also want to enrich the selections with brands that are overshadowed by their sister brands, sometimes from the same group but not benefiting from the same degree of exposure.
 This is the case of the Mido brand.

 Mido is a Swiss brand born in 1918.
-Its name has a Spanish sound and that is normal: it is the present indicative of the verb medir (to measure).
-The brand had fully participated in the great momentum towards innovation in watchmaking and in particular through the Multifort model with several patents which gave rise to waterproof, shock-resistant and anti-magnetic models in the 1930s. .
+Its name has a Spanish consonance and it is normal: it is the present indicative of the verb medir (to measure).
+The brand had fully participated in the great momentum towards innovation in watchmaking and in particular through the Multifort model with several patents which will give from the 1930s waterproof, shock-resistant and antimagnetic models .

-The brand is now part of the Swatch Group and therefore benefits from the integrated industrial model .
-Next to Hamilton, Longines and especially Omega which occupy the center stage, the Mido brand has remained discreet for years on the European market.
+The brand is now part of the Swatch Group and therefore benefits from the integrated industrial model.
+Alongside Hamilton, Longines and especially Omega, which occupy the forefront, the Mido brand has remained discreet for years on the European market.

-Nowadays, the brand is trying to make a bigger place for itself and that's when I advise you to pay attention to it because when a brand seeks to put itself back in the spotlight, there are two paths: advertising , ambassadors, sponsorship, etc… or improving the quality and design of its offer .
+Nowadays, the brand is trying to make a bigger place for itself and that's when I advise paying attention because when a brand seeks to put itself back on the scene, there are two ways: advertising, ambassadors, sponsorship, etc. or improving the quality and design of its offer. .

-Since the advertising element does not interest me in judging the quality of a watch, I focus on observing the renewal of the brands' offers.
-In Mido's case, I see a lot of effort.
-The brand occupies an intermediate segment between high-end and entry-level.
-The prices seem very fair to me considering the finishes of many models:
+Since I am not interested in the advertising element to judge the quality of a watch, I focus on observing the renewal of brands' offers.
+In the case of Mido, I see a lot of effort.
+The brand occupies an intermediate segment between the high-end and the entry-level.
+The prices seem very reasonable to me considering the finishes of many models:

-• Integration of upgraded ETA calibers with 80 hours of operation
+• Integration of upgraded ETA calibers with 80 hours of power

-• Nice work on the cases for certain models in particular
+• Nice work on the cases for some models in particular

-• Aesthetic Paris which seems to me to be going in the right direction
+• Aesthetic Paris that seems to me to be going in the right direction

-• Beautiful finish of the movements with decoration and use of blued screws for example
+• Beautiful finishing of the movements with decoration and use of blued screws for example

-In terms of watch or bracelet, Mido scores good points with this Ocean Star Tribute.
+In terms of the watch or the bracelet, Mido scores good points with this Ocean Star Tribute.

 2. A convincing reinterpretation